 Beyond the day-to-day

-Most businesses are aware of the value of good process management.
+Most businesses are aware of the importance of process management.
 In everyday business, a strong process culture and healthy process management approach provides a foundation for teams to develop better ways of working, to benefit both the business and its customers.

 These kinds of process efforts focus on daily operations: managing financial transactions, improving customer engagement and enhancing employee workflows.
 These processes guide teams and encourage innovation and improvement in the day-to-day execution of essential tasks.